Color → Completion Explanation

 25. Party House

 I quite like the fun theming and soundtrack of it all!
+And even though it's a strategy game, I'm somewhat compelled to play it sometimes!

 -